pybricks/pybricks-micropython/doc/source/startrun.rst

 .. _managefiles:

-Managing files on the EV3 brick
+Managing files on the EV3 Brick
 -----------------------------------------------------------

-After you've downloaded a project to the EV3 brick, you can run, delete, or back up programs stored on it using the device browser:
+After you've downloaded a project to the EV3 Brick, you can run, delete, or back up programs stored on it using the device browser:

 .. figure:: images/files.png
    :width: 100 %
    :alt: alt
    :align: center

-   Using the device browser to manage files on your EV3 brick
+   Using the device browser to manage files on your EV3 Brick

 Running a program without a computer
 -----------------------------------------------------------

-You can run previously downloaded programs directly from the EV3 brick.
+You can run previously downloaded programs directly from the EV3 Brick.

 To do so, find the program using the *file browser* on the EV3 screen and press the center button key to start the program.